Slot coordination and schedules facilitation

 • 2,00 € per landing for the airport managing body;

-2. For airports mentioned in article R. 221-14 of the civil aviation code, designated as coordinated or schedules facilitated airports under exceptional circumstances:
+2. For airports designated as coordinated or schedules facilitated airports under exceptional circumstances:

 • 2,00 € per landing for the operating air carrier.